scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 Use your willpower to supress a creatures natural abilties.
-The target must make a willpower save, on fail you choose either Strength or Dexterity, the creature loses 2 to their proficiency modifier for all skills, saving throws, and weapon attacks using that attribute.
+The target makes a Willpower save against your spellcasting.
+On fail you choose either Strength or Dexterity, the creature loses 2 to their proficiency modifier for all skills, saving throws, and weapon attacks using that attribute.
 Each crit further decreases the proficiency by 1.

-Add a proficiency die for every level above 3rd.
+Add a target for each level above 3rd.

 ___
 #### Curse of Weakness
 *3rd Level*
 - **Casting Time:** 6 AP
 - **Range:** 5
-- **Duration:** 1 day
+- **Duration:** 7 days

 Curse a creature with weakness.
 They must make a willpower save vs your spellcasting.
 On a fail, They are Weakened.
 On a crit the creature cannot inflict Lesser or Greater wounds.

-You may target an additional person for every level above the 3rd.
+You may target an additional person for every level above 3rd.

 ___
 #### Enlarge/Reduce